crncck/Design-Patterns-Swift/ObserverPattern/README.md

 # Observer Pattern

-- Observable(Subject), updates Observers using a common interface
+- Subject, updates Observers using a common interface
 - Keeping the objects in the know
 - Defines one-to-many relationship between set of objects
 - When the state of one object changes, all of its dependents are notified
-- Observers are loosely coupled in that the Observable knows nothing about them
+- Observers are loosely coupled in that the Subject knows nothing about them

 <br>